Milton railway station, Brisbane

-Milton railway station is located on the Main line in Queensland, Australia.
-It serves the Brisbane suburb of Milton.
-The station includes a walkbridge to Lang Park and is also immediately adjacent the Castlemaine Perkins brewery.
+Milton is a railway station operated by Queensland Rail on the Ipswich/Rosewood and Springfield lines.
+It opened in 1884 and serves the Brisbane suburb of Milton.
+It is a ground level station, featuring one island platform with two faces and two side platforms.

 History

 Milton station opened in 1884.
 The station was rebuilt in 1960 as part of the quadruplication of the line.

-In June 2010, the Queensland Government approved mixed-use development at Milton station, which will see the station covered with office and apartment buildings.
+In June 2010, the Queensland Government approved mixed-use development at Milton station, which saw Platform 1 rebuilt and a mixed-use office and apartment building constructed adjacent to the station.

-Milton station will get a new ticketing office, updated public amenities, increased visibility across platforms and new access points off Milton Road and Railway Terrace.
-The new apartments are called The Milton Residences & will be a part of Queensland's first transit oriented development.
-Work commenced in October 2014.

 Services

 Milton is served by City network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.